 Trend day´s are a great opportunity for day traders but personally I find them tougher than trading range days because I find it hard to get the ´right´ entry point.
-As a day trader / scalper, I am always focussed on executing at the ´best´ entry and if the horse has bolted so to speak, I find it hard to force myself to jump in on trend days as the risk reward is less clear to me than trading ranges.
+Some days can also make any decent entry almost impossible with no pullbacks to jump on so to speak.
+As a day trader / scalper, I am always focused on executing at the ´best´ entry and if the horse has bolted, I find it hard to force myself to jump in on trend days as the risk reward is less clear to me than trading ranges.
 Sure, there are patterns such as flags, pennants and ´balance´ breaks which give you an opportunity to get in but I find them more difficult to trade than my standard day trading set ups.

 Consequently if I miss a trend day I don´t worry that I´ve missed it because I know that the odds of the next day being a range day are even higher than they normally are.
 The old trading adage of expansion leading to contraction is a good one to always have in your back pocket.